nyc-crh/site/content/gallery/zami-a-new-spelling-of-my-name.md

 - blindness & low vision
 - Harlem
 questions:
-- How does Audre Lorde feel about reading?
+- How did Audre Lorde feel about reading?
-- How does Audre Lorde’s mother respond to her daughter’s experience at the library, and at the school?
+- How did Audre Lorde’s mother respond to her daughter’s experience at the library, and at the school?
 Would you describe Lorde’s mother as an educational activist?
 Why or why not?
 - Lorde writes about how she came to call herself Audre, rather than Audrey.
 Why was naming important to her?
 How are names important to you and your friends?
 - >
  What do you think Audre Lorde meant when, in describing her schooling experience, she wrote: “Ability had nothing to do with expectation”?
 What examples from her school experience relate to this comment?
 How does this comment apply, or not apply, to your experience in school?